rob550-docs/rob550-docs.github.io/docs/how-to-guide/LCM-guide.md

     ```
     Now your lcm base is good to go.
 Next we want to update the firmware base.

-5. Add the same channel and number from step 3 to the enum in `mbot_firmware/comms/include/comms/mbot_channels.h`
+6. Add the same channel and number from step 3 to the enum in `mbot_firmware/comms/include/comms/mbot_channels.h`
-6. Register new LCM channel by adding it to `register_topics()` in `mbot_firmware/src/mbot.c`
+7. Register new LCM channel by adding it to `register_topics()` in `mbot_firmware/src/mbot.c`, remember to define the callback functions for subscriptions.

-7. Make and upload the firmware by executing the following commands same as introduced in the system setup:
+8. Make and upload the firmware by executing the following commands same as introduced in the system setup:
     ```bash
     # Compile the firmware
     $ cd ~/mbot_ws/mbot_firmware/build